kentandersen/imageinliner/README.md

 ## imageinliner

-Tool for inlining data-uri for background images into css files.
+Tool for inlining background data-uri's into css files.

 ```bash